rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 #### Sidekiq

 Sidekiq didn't process the CI state change fast enough.
-Please wait a few seconds and the status should update automatically.
+Wait a few seconds for the status to update.

 #### Bug

-Merge request pipeline statuses can't be retrieved when the following occurs:
+Merge request pipeline statuses can't be fetched when the following occurs:

 1. A merge request is created
 1. The merge request is closed
 1. Changes are made in the project
 1. The merge request is reopened

-To enable the pipeline status to be properly retrieved, close and reopen the merge request again.
+To retrieve the pipeline status, close and reopen the merge request.

 ## Tips

-Here are some tips to help you be more efficient with merge requests in the command line.
+These tips can help you be more efficient with merge requests in the command line.

 ### Copy the branch name for local checkout

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/23767) in GitLab 13.4.

-The merge request sidebar contains the branch reference for the source branch used to contribute changes for this merge request.
+The merge request sidebar contains the branch reference for the source branch used containing this merge request's changes.

-To copy the branch reference into your clipboard, select the **Copy branch name** button (**{copy-to-clipboard}**) in the right sidebar.
-Use it to checkout the branch locally from the command line by running `git checkout <branch-name>`.
+To copy the branch reference into your clipboard, select **Copy branch name** (**{copy-to-clipboard}**) in the right sidebar.
+To check out the branch locally, run `git checkout <branch-name>` from the command line.

-### Checkout merge requests locally through the `head` ref
+### Check out merge requests locally through the `head` ref

-A merge request contains all the history from a repository, plus the additional commits added to the branch associated with the merge request.
-Here's a few ways to check out a merge request locally.
+A merge request contains both:

+- All the history from a repository.
+- The proposed commits from the merge request branch.

 You can check out a merge request locally even if the source project is a fork (even a private fork) of the target project.

-This relies on the merge request `head` ref (`refs/merge-requests/:iid/head`) that is available for each merge request.
-It allows checking out a merge request by using its ID instead of its branch.
+This relies on the merge request `head` ref (`refs/merge-requests/:iid/head`) available for each merge request.
+With the `ref`, you can check out a merge request with its ID instead of its branch.

 [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/223156) in GitLab
-13.4, 14 days after a merge request gets closed or merged, the merge request `head` ref is deleted.
-This means that the merge request isn't available for local checkout from the merge request `head` ref anymore.
-The merge request can still be re-opened.
-If the merge request's branch exists, you can still check out the branch, as it isn't affected.
+13.4, the `head` ref for a merge request is deleted 14 days after the merge request is closed or merged.
+After the `head` ref is deleted, you can't check out the merge request from the `head` ref any more.
+You can still reopen the merge request.
+If the merge request's branch exists, you can still check out the branch.
+The branch isn't affected.

-#### Checkout locally by adding a Git alias
+#### Check out locally by adding a Git alias

-Add the following alias to your `~/.gitconfig`:
+Add this alias to your `~/.gitconfig`:

 ```plaintext
 [alias]
     mr = !sh -c 'git fetch $1 merge-requests/$2/head:mr-$1-$2 && git checkout mr-$1-$2' -
 ```

-Now you can check out a particular merge request from any repository and any remote.
-For example, to check out the merge request with ID 5 as shown in GitLab from the `origin` remote, do:
+With this alias, you can check out a merge request from any repository and any remote.
+To check out the merge request with ID `5` from the `origin` remote:

 ```shell
 git mr origin 5
 ```

-This fetches the merge request into a local `mr-origin-5` branch and check it out.
+This fetches the merge request into a local `mr-origin-5` branch and checks it out.

-#### Checkout locally by modifying `.git/config` for a given repository
+#### Check out locally by modifying `.git/config` for a repository

-Locate the section for your GitLab remote in the `.git/config` file.
-It looks like this:
+In your `.git/config` file, find the section for your GitLab remote, like this:

 ```plaintext
 [remote "origin"]